protesilaos/my-website/_poems/2026-01-10-brightest-dog.md

 ---
-title: "To the brightest dog"
+title: "Poem: To the brightest dog"
 excerpt: "Just read the poem.
 No further comment."
 ---